Hitori’s grandmother braided strings of myths and stories into foreign taboos.

 “Hitori, dear?” calls his grandmother.
 “Have your parents arrived?
 I’ll be there as soon as I finish plating everything.”

-Hitori slips into the kitchen wordlessly and takes out a pile of bowls from a cabinet, his grandmother smiling, silent gratitude in her sagging shoulders and the soft grooves of her face.
+Hitori slips into the kitchen wordlessly and takes out a pile of bowls from a cabinet, his grandmother smiling beside him, silent gratitude in her sagging shoulders and the soft grooves of her face.
 She starts humming a cheery tune.

-Boiling water ripples on the stove, and plates and bowls clink irregularly as the soft-boiled eggs tap against a metal pot’s walls.
+Plates and chopsticks clink together irregularly and miso soup ripples over the stove as soft-boiled eggs tap against a metal pot’s walls.

 He still can’t remember how he got here again.